Robert Bresson: Reception and influence

 Bresson has also influenced a number of other filmmakers, including Andrei Tarkovsky, Chantal Akerman, Jean Eustache, Abel Ferrara, Philippe Garrel, Hal Hartley, Monte Hellman, Jim Jarmusch, Louis Malle, Michael Haneke, Olivier Assayas, Atom Egoyan, the Dardenne brothers, Aki Kaurismäki, and Paul Schrader, whose book Transcendental Style in Film: Ozu, Bresson, Dreyer includes a detailed critical analysis.

-The Swedish filmmaker Ingmar Bergman praised and admired Bresson's films such as Mouchette and Diary of a Country Priest.
+The Swedish filmmaker Ingmar Bergman praised and admired Bresson's films such as Mouchette and Diary of a Country Priest—the latter cited as an influence on his film Winter Light—although he disliked Au hasard Balthazar.
 The French filmmaker Jean Cocteau held Bresson in high regard.
-The French filmmaker Alain Resnais was an strong admirer of Bresson and his work.
+The French filmmaker Alain Resnais was a strong admirer of Bresson and his work.
 The French filmmaker Jean-Pierre Melville was also fond of Bresson and his work.
-The French filmmaker Jacques Rivette has acknowledge to Bresson's influence on his films.
+The French filmmaker Jacques Rivette has acknowledged Bresson's influence on his films.
 The Polish filmmaker Krzysztof Kieślowski was also influenced by him and ranked Bresson's film, A Man Escaped as one of the top ten films that "affected" him the most.
-The German filmmaker Werner Herzog praised Bresson's films such as Pickpocket and Au Hasard Balthazar.
-The Hungarian filmmaker Béla Tarr was influenced by Bresson and listed Bresson film Au Hasard Balthazar on his top ten films of all time.
+The Italian filmmaker Michelangelo Antonioni was influenced by Bresson's film Les Dames du Bois de Boulogne.
+The German filmmaker Werner Herzog praised Bresson's films such as Pickpocket and Au hasard Balthazar.
+The Hungarian filmmaker Béla Tarr was influenced by Bresson and listed Bresson film Au hasard Balthazar on his top ten films of all time.
 The Iranian filmmaker Abbas Kiarostami was highly influenced by Bresson and mentioned the personal importance of Bresson's book, Notes on the Cinematographer.
 The Greek filmmaker Theo Angelopoulos listed Bresson's film Pickpocket on his top ten films of all time.
+The German director Wim Wenders praised and admired Bresson's films such as Au Hasard Balthazar and Mouchette, which were influential to his film career.
+The American director Stan Brakhage admired, analyzed, and gave lectures on Bresson's films, such as Pickpocket, Diary of a Country Priest, and Au hasard Balthazar.

 The German filmmaker Rainer Werner Fassbinder was influenced by Bresson and championed and paid homage to Bresson's film The Devil Probably with his film The Third Generation.
 When Fassbinder was a member of the jury in the 1977 Berlin Film Festival, he even went so far as to threaten to leave the jury (when his enthusiasm was not shared by his peers) unless his appreciation for Bresson's film was made known to the public.
 The Dardenne brothers's film L'Enfant was influenced by Bresson's film Pickpocket.
 The German director Margarethe von Trotta lists Bresson as one of her favorite directors.
-The American filmmaker Wes Anderson listed Au Hasard Balthazar as one of his favorite films in the Criterion Collection library and called Bresson's film Mouchette, "terrific".
+The American filmmaker Wes Anderson listed Au hasard Balthazar as one of his favorite films in the Criterion Collection library and called Bresson's film Mouchette, "terrific".
 The American filmmaker Richard Linklater was influenced by Bresson's work and listed Au hasard Balthazar and Pickpocket in his top 10 film list from the Criterion Collection.
 The British-American filmmaker Christopher Nolan was influenced by Bresson's films (specifically Pickpocket and A Man Escaped) for his film, Dunkirk.
+The Greek filmmaker Yorgos Lanthimos listed Bresson as one of his favorite filmmakers and picked Pickpocket as "the most moving film I've ever seen".
 Benny Safdie named the Bresson's film A Man Escaped as his favorite film of all time.
-Martin Scorsese praised Bresson as "one of the cinema’s greatest artists" and an influence on his films such as Taxi Driver.
-Andrei Tarkovsky held Bresson in very high regard, noting him and Ingmar Bergman as his two favourite filmmakers, stating "I am only interested in the views of two people: one is called Bresson and one called Bergman".
+Martin Scorsese praised Bresson as "one of the cinema's greatest artists" and an influence on his films such as Taxi Driver.
+Andrei Tarkovsky held Bresson in very high regard, noting him and Ingmar Bergman as his two favourite filmmakers, and stating: "I am only interested in the views of two people: one is called Bresson and one called Bergman."
 In his book Sculpting in Time, Tarkovsky describes Bresson as "perhaps the only artist in cinema, who achieved the perfect fusion of the finished work with a concept theoretically formulated beforehand."